yahengsu/Twatch/README.md

 `!cmd OPERATION ARGS`

 Where `OPERATION` is one of `add`, or, `remove`, and `ARGS` depends on the type of operation.
-Custom commands can only be set by either the broadcaster or an `allowedUser`.
+Custom commands can only be set by either the broadcaster or an `allowedUser`, and the command must be used in the chat room of the broadcaster you want to add these commands to (ex. to add a custom command for `TWITCH_STREAMER_11`, use the `!cmd add` command in `TWITCH_STREAMER_11`'s twitch chat.)

 OPERATION | ARGS | EXAMPLE
 --- | --- | ---